 Horses have many endearing features, but the way in which they graze their pastures is not among them.

 They are known as selective grazers.
-If they come across a patch of succulent, fresh grass which appeals to their tastes, they’ll munch it down with gusto.
+If they come across a patch of succulent, fresh grass that appeals to their tastes, they’ll munch it down with gusto.
 What’s on the menu tomorrow?
 That’s the owner’s problem.

-If you’re trying to keep horses on limited acreage, it takes knowledge, guile, and cunning to keep your equine friends fed, footloose, and fancy free.
+If you’re trying to keep horses on limited acreage, it takes knowledge, guile, and cunning to keep your equine friends fed, footloose, and fancy-free.